Obsidian at a Glance

 Black Obsidian

-The most common and potent variety.
-Deep, pure black with a mirror-like reflective surface.
+The most common and most direct variety.
+Deep, pure black with a mirror-like surface.
 Used for the most intense healing, protection, and scrying work.
-Its darkness represents the void from which all transformation emerges.

 Rainbow Obsidian

-Displays iridescent bands of color (purple, green, gold, blue) when viewed in strong light, caused by microscopic inclusions of magnetite.
-Considered gentler than black Obsidian, bringing light and hope to shadow work and emotional healing.
+Shows iridescent bands of color (purple, green, gold, blue) in strong light, caused by microscopic magnetite inclusions.
+Generally considered gentler than black Obsidian, bringing a sense of hope to shadow work and emotional healing.

 Snowflake Obsidian

-Black Obsidian with white cristobalite (a silica polymorph) inclusions that form snowflake-like patterns.
-The gentlest Obsidian variety, offering protective and grounding energy with a calming, balancing influence that makes it ideal for beginners.
+Black Obsidian with white cristobalite inclusions that form snowflake-like patterns.
+The gentlest Obsidian variety, with a calming influence that makes it a good entry point for people who are not ready for the intensity of black Obsidian.

 Notable Origins